symfony/symfony-docs/http_cache/form_csrf_caching.rst

             $csrfToken
         ));

+        // In some cases you have a response listener maybe which will set cache headers
+        // automatically most kind of this listener will not set it if cache headers exist
-        // Make sure the response is not cached
+        // so add the following if you want to be sure the response is not cached:
         $response->setPrivate();
         $response->setSharedMaxAge(0);
         $response->setMaxAge(0);